March 1, 2012

 As we mentioned in our last post, the only brief remaining to be filed in NPR was the taxpayer’s reply brief.
 That brief has now been filed and with it a DOJ motion to strike part of that reply as an inappropriate sur-reply.
 The motion concerns a section in the reply in which the taxpayer takes on DOJ for arguing (in its previously filed reply brief ) that the only relevant factor in determining the incidence of the valuation misstatement penalty (between partnership and partner) is whether there are partnership items involved and not where the specific misstatement results in a loss.

-The taxpayer’s view is that DOJ is trying to have its cake and eat it too – arguing that the penalty applies at the partnership level becuase it is related to partnership items but refusing to allow section 6664 arguments to be heard on the grounds that those are specific to the partner.
-DOJ’s position is that it would be barred from raising the penalty outside of the context of a partnership proceeding becuase the penalty relates to a partnership item (or items) and that it is not inconsistent to require section 6664 intent to be evaluated at the partner level (and, in any event, it is required by the regulations).
-All of this, as we have extensively discussed, is interwined in the silliness of trying to separate partner and partnership intent between TEFRA levels something the regulations perhaps should not have done but clearly do.
+The taxpayer’s view is that DOJ is trying to have its cake and eat it too – arguing that the penalty applies at the partnership level because it is related to partnership items but refusing to allow section 6664 arguments to be heard on the grounds that those are specific to the partner.
+DOJ’s position is that it would be barred from raising the penalty outside of the context of a partnership proceeding because the penalty relates to a partnership item (or items) and that it is not inconsistent to require section 6664 intent to be evaluated at the partner level (and, in any event, it is required by the regulations).
+All of this, as we have extensively discussed, is intertwined in the silliness of trying to separate partner and partnership intent between TEFRA levels something the regulations perhaps should not have done but clearly do.
 It will be interesting to see how the Fifth Circuit handles the case.

 August 12, 2011